Making Meringue Is Easy—All You Need Are 2 Ingredients and Our Expert Tips

 The Big Three

-Stick with the classics.
-Granulated white sugar is traditional and makes the best meringue.
+Stick with the classic: Granulated white sugar is traditional and makes the best meringue.
 It dissolves easily and adds moisture and stability to the mix.

 Many recipes call for an optional pinch of cream of tartar (xantham gum works, too).
-It won't change the flavor at all, but it will help when it comes to beating air into the meringue to prevent deflation.
+It won't change the flavor, but it will help when it comes to beating air into the meringue and prevent deflation.

-Many chefs swear that copper bowls are the best for whipping: A chemical reaction between the copper and egg whites can create fluffier foam.
-If you don't have copper handy, avoid plastic and opt for glass or metal instead.
+Many chefs swear that copper bowls are best for whipping, accrediting a fluffier foam to the chemical reaction between the copper and egg whites.
+If you don't have one handy, avoid plastic and opt for glass or metal, instead.
 The most important thing you can do is make sure your mixing bowls and utensils are clean and dry.
-Much like how egg yolks can affect your meringue, any traces of oil or butter on your equipment can change the texture of your final product.
+Much like how egg yolks affect your meringue, any traces of oil or butter on your equipment can change the texture of your final product.

-If you're piping macarons or piling meringue onto a baking sheet for a pavlova, you can make things much easier by securing your parchment paper.
-Simply pipe or spoon dots of meringue onto the corners of your baking sheet to secure your parchment.
+If you're piping macarons or piling meringue onto a baking sheet for a pavlova, it can get tricky if the parchment paper moves around as you pipe or place.
+There's an easy fix for this: Simply spoon or pipe dots of meringue onto the corners of your baking sheet and "glue" the paper down.

-Have you ever noticed some liquid seeping from the meringue atop your lemon pie?
+Have you ever noticed liquid seeping from the meringue atop your lemon-meringue pie?
 Chances are, your meringue is weeping.
-To avoid this, be sure to spread your meringue over the filling while the filling is still hot.
+To avoid this, be sure to spread your meringue over the filling while the interior is still hot.

-Overcooking your meringue can sometimes cause beads of moisture to form on the surface, especially if it's a hot or humid day.
-Don't take your meringue too far, and let it cool completely in the oven (with the door closed or slightly ajar).
+Overcooking meringue can sometimes cause beads of moisture to form on the surface, especially if it's a hot or humid day.
+To prevent this from happening, don't take your meringue too far; let it cool completely in the oven (with the door closed or slightly ajar).

-It's a delicate sweet treat and meringue can be very sensitive to extreme weather, especially humidity.
-Excess moisture in the air can seep into meringues and make them soft, even after they are baked.
-Best to avoid making meringue on damp days.
+If you plan to make meringue and it's an especially rainy or damp day—don't.
+Meringue is sensitive to extreme weather, especially the aforementioned humidity.
+Excess moisture in the air can seep into meringues and make them soft, even after they are baked, which is why it's best to avoid making meringue on damp days.